Basic SNG Strategy, Beat Sit n Goes With Our Easy To Use Guide

 To How To Profit From Online SNG Tournaments

 SNGs are small poker tournaments and are a great way for players new to online poker to build up their poker bankroll.
 However, many players miss out on profits by failing to correctly understand the strategy changes at different stages of Sit N Go tournaments.
 This Basic SNG Strategy guide will give you a high-level overview of those changes to get you off to a winning start at the tables.
-We will also provide links to some of the more detailed articles on specific strategies for those who want to take their game one step further.
+I will also provide links to some of the more detailed articles on specific strategies for those of you who want to take their game one step further.

 Basic SNG Strategy – The Central Concept, Chips Change Value!